-MCHS graduates can use their college courses to meet associate degree requirements.
+MCHS graduates can use their college courses plus an additional 12 credit hours (minimum) to meet associate degree requirements.
 After Middle College students have completed their high school requirements, they can:

-- Apply for re-admission as an associate degree major. - Provide a letter of intent to graduate (MCHS) from the Middle College principal. - Enroll in remaining courses to complete the associates degree. - Submit an application for graduation. - 4.
+- Apply for re-admission as an associate degree major. - Provide a letter of intent to graduate (MCHS) from the Middle College principal. - Enroll in at least 12 credit hours more than required for high school completion. - Submit an application for graduation. - 4.
+Technical Preparation Education (Tech Prep)- Chattanooga State may grant credits to high school students through the national Technical Preparation Education (Tech Prep) program.
+Depending upon their type, Tech Prep credits may be used in placement in the College's Tennessee Technology Center programs or as academic credit for selected technical courses.
+High school students interested in earning Tech Prep credits should contact either the high school guidance counselor or the Tech Prep Coordinator at Chattanooga State. - 5.
 Academically talented/gifted students enrolled in grades 9-12 in Tennessee may, with the high school principal and appropriate personnel's approval, take college courses from a Tennessee college if the student presents an official high school transcript showing a 3.2 GPA on a 4.0 scale, if such placement is a part of the student's Individual Education Program (IEP) as established by the multi-disciplinary team process.

-5. Alternative Educational Opportunities for High School Students - (For High School Juniors and Seniors) College Access Program
+6. Alternative Educational Opportunities for High School Students - (For High School Juniors and Seniors)

+College Access Program